ferrarijessie/j.money.js/README.md

 # j.money.js
-A React.js tool to manage your finances.
+A React.js tool to manage your personal finances.

 ### Project Setup
 - clone the repository, access the folder on your terminal and run `npm install`;